BlackWasp

 Referencing the API Function

-The function that is required to provide the facility to add files to the My Recent Documents list, or to the Recent Items list in Microsoft Vista, is found in the Windows Application Programming Interface (API).
+The function that is required to add files to the My Recent Documents list, or to the Recent Items list in Microsoft Vista, is found in the Windows Application Programming Interface (API).
 There are several areas of API available to the .NET developer.
-The API required for this task is Shell32 and the name of the function is SHAddToRecentDocs.
+The API required for this task is Shell32 and the function is SHAddToRecentDocs.

 NB: A technical definition of the SHAddToRecentDocs function can be on the Microsoft web site.

 The first thing that we need to do is reference the InteropServices namespace.
-The InteropServices namespace provides the functionality required to reference the required Windows API.
-To add the references, add a new using statement at the beginning of the code in the same area as any existing using statements.
+This namespace provides the functionality required to access the required Windows API.
+Add the following using directive:

 using System.Runtime.InteropServices;